bigpipe/fabricator/README.md

 [npmimgurl]: https://badge.fury.io/js/fabricator.png
 [coverage]: http://coveralls.io/repos/bigpipe/fabricator/badge.png?branch=master

-Discover collections of constructable instances from strings (filepaths), arrays or objects.
-Fabricator is a small helper module which does nothing else but detecting constructable JS entities.
+Discover collections of constructible instances from strings (filepaths), arrays or objects.
+Fabricator is a small helper module which does nothing else but detecting constructible JS entities.
 Strings are resolved as filepaths.

 The module exposes a factory function which can be provided with an optional completion callback.
 Providing the callback will make the discovery asynchronous.